HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - paradigm: 👂 heard
   - algorithm: 🖐️ used
   - magic numbers: 🖐️ used
-  - hardcode: 👂 heard
+  - hardcode: 🖐️ used
-  - complexity: 👂 heard
+  - complexity: 🖐️ used
-  - decomposition: 👂 heard
+  - decomposition: 🖐️ used
   - spaghetti: 👂 heard
   - silver bullet: 👂 heard
   - not invented here: 👂 heard
   - dead code: 👂 heard
   - unreachable code: 🖐️ used
-  - duplicate code 👂 heard
+  - duplicate code: 🖐️ used
   - exception 🖐️ used
   - return early
   - unittest